-For this reason, we have decided to create this absolutely epic insider’s guide to staying safe in Cancun.
+For this reason, we have decided to create this complete insider’s guide to staying safe in Cancun.
 We will cover things from catching ferries to eating your way safely around the city.
-Whether you’re a solo female traveller about to embark on a trip to Cancun, or you feel like driving, we’ve got tips for you.
-Let’s do this!

 Table of Contents